 SO WHEN LOOKING AT YOUR CONTENT, ASK YOURSELF THESE QUESTIONS:

 - Do you know your audience?
 What do they need?
 If you don’t know, find out more about them with surveys, research or just ask!
 Find out where they spend time online, what’s of interest to them and crucially, what are the problems they are trying to solve?
-In essence, be audience centric.
+In essence, be audience-centric.

 - Is there something new here they could learn from me?
-Whether you’re sharing expertise, contributing to a debate or simply making something beautiful, if it’s interesting and relevant, your audience will probably love it.
+Whether you’re sharing expertise, contributing to debate or simply making something beautiful, if it’s interesting and relevant, your audience will probably love it.

 - Have you surprised or delighted them in some way?
 Make them smile, give them something unexpected, a twist in the tale, just something that can evoke a positive reaction and makes it that extra bit more rewarding for your audience and keep them coming back.

 - What can you simplify?
 Whether messaging, editing, or simplifying the idea, simple is often most effective.
-Still one I need to learn from!
+Still, one I need to learn from!

 - Is this me?
 Do I sound like a robot or an actual human being?
-Kids spot a phony from miles away, and your content will feel disingenuous and false if it’s not created from the heart.
+Kids spot a phoney from miles away, and your content will feel disingenuous and false if it’s not created from the heart.
 Unless robotic is your goal, be human, be you and most importantly, be your brand.